helsingborg-stad/blade-component-library/README.md

 <a class="{{ $class }}" target="{{ $target }}" href="{{ $href or '#' }}">{{ $slot or $text }}</a>
 ```

+**Default available variables**
+The base controllers provide automatically calculated variables and provid them to the view.
+They are in contrast from the default variable common to all components.

+- $class - A string of all classes appended to $classList
+- $classList - A array format of the above, should be used in views as little as possible.
+- $baseClass - The first item in classList.
+This is intended to be used when BEM class style is used.
+Should be suffixed for every element like {{$baseClass}}__item.

 ### The controller
 The controller should handle all logic associated with a component.
 This file soule purpose is to remove any logic from the view.